beansai/beans-tutorials/beans-route/stops-management/source-sequence/README.md

 ```

 **Body**
-- source_seq - where we can predetermin the order of the stop
+- source_seq - where we can predetermine the order of the stop
   - To remove it - set it to 0 or remove it from request.

 ```json